Welcome to R.C.M.R.

 AMOS’ FIRST BOOK titled HEALING THE DIVIDE is a bold call to understand Jesus according to the earliest lineage of Christian Mystics—a call to transform our dualistic minds and heal a divided Church.

-AMOS’ NEXT BOOK is titled PRIMORDIAL FREEDOM and is scheduled for publication in 2016.
-Stay tuned for details!!
+AMOS’ NEXT BOOK is titled BE STILL: MEDITATIONS ON SILENCE, STILLNESS, AND MYSTICISM IN THE BIBLE and is scheduled for publication between February and March of 2018.
+Stay tuned for details!

 HEALING THE DIVIDE BOOK REVIEWS